statespace-ai/toolfront/README.md

 Don't see your database?
 [Submit an issue](https://github.com/kruskal-labs/toolfront/issues) or pull request, or let us know in our [Discord](https://discord.gg/rRyM7zkZTf)!

+> [!TIP]
+> **Working with local data files?** Add `duckdb://:memory:` to your config to analyze local Parquet, CSV, Excel, or JSON files.

-### Tools
+## Tools

-ToolFront provides AI agents with the following database tools:
+MCP tools are functions that AI agents can call to interact with external systems.
+ToolFront comes with seven database tools:

 | Tool | Description |
 |------|-------------|